Balogunhabeeb14/Air-Pollution-Monitoring-and-Prediction-System/README.md

 Several partners are involved in the project, including Birmingham City Council, Leeds Beckett University, Nazir Associates, and Rasuta.

 The app will be piloted initially in Birmingham in March 2023, before being made available across other parts of the country shortly after.

+Other works are under review.
+Please do let me know if you wish to contribute.